asrajavel/Interview-Prep/README.md

 - With digital notes, I end up spending most of the time in formatting and organizing the notes.
 - I write in A4 size with 0.7mm mechanical pencil.
 - A4 size has very good height and breadth especially.
 I spiral bind around 50 sheets of A4 size and use it as a notebook.
-- With pencil, you can make diagrams easily and you can erase easily, unlike pens.
+- With pencil, you can make diagrams easily and you can make corrections easily, unlike pens.
 - When reading a material, if you get some doubts on something, don't start googling it.
 Just write it down in the notebook.
 You can google it at the end.
   - Googling in the middle will make you lose focus, and you will end up reading something else.
   - In many cases your doubt will be cleared when you read further.